OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 ---
 ![Icon element](/images/tp-element-icon.png)

-**Icons** are considered part of the tile's initial configuration (/conf), but a tile icon can of course be swapped-out for a different one later during use as well.
+**Icons** are considered part of the tile's initial configuration (conf/), but a tile icon can of course be swapped-out for a different one later during use as well.
 There is a limited set of built-in icons available in firmware, but you are free to upload your own, see [add a custom icon](/docs/firmware/touch-panel-esp32#add-a-custom-icon).
 Icons are generally vector-like graphics for clear indication of button function.

 #### Text
 ---
 ![Plain text element](/images/tp-element-plaintext.png) ![Rich text element](/images/tp-element-richtext.png)

-If you send ```"text": "abc"``` to the /cmnd topic then this text will appear in place of any icon, if you've set one.
+If you send `"text": "abc"` to the cmnd/ topic then this text will appear in place of any icon, if you've set one.
 You can set text colour as follows: "text": "#RRGGBB <your_text_here>#", and if you remove the text by sending "text": "", this will restore the original icon in its place.

 #### Level display
 ---
 ![Level display element](/images/tp-element-leveldisplay.png)

-A **level command** can be sent to any tile with a /cmnd message.
+A **level command** can be sent to any tile with a cmnd/ message.
 Imagine you wanted to indicate the water level in a tank.
 Sending "level": 50 to a basic tile with a custom icon or background picture of a water tank will light that tile up from the bottom, to the level you specified.
 For displaying window blinds or light levels that can actually be controlled, you would use the buttonUpDownLevel tile type, which has additional control buttons to actually change the levels.

 #### Background image
 ---
 ![Background image example 1](/images/tp-element-background01.png) ![Background image example 2](/images/tp-element-background02.png) ![Background image example 3](/images/tp-element-background03.png)

 A **background image** can be sent to any tile.
-If that tile previously had an icon, you can clear the icon temporarily by sending `"text": ""` to the /cmnd topic.
+If that tile previously had an icon, you can clear the icon temporarily by sending `"text": ""` to the cmnd/ topic.

 #### Combining elements
 ---